Foreign relations of Taiwan: Relations with neither the ROC nor the PRC

 A certain number of countries and a sovereign entity do not possess full diplomatic relations with either the ROC or the PRC.
 This includes one member state of the United Nations, seven de facto states, and one non-territorial sovereign entity (Sovereign Military Order of Malta).

 Out of the seven de facto states that do not possess full diplomatic relations with Taiwan, one of them, Somaliland, has strong unofficial relations with Taiwan, while another, Kosovo, has been unilaterally recognized by Taiwan but does not recognize Taiwan in return.
 The other five de facto states have not been recognized by Taiwan diplomatically.

 The Sovereign Military Order of Malta is a non-territorial sovereign entity; it claims and controls no territory, it does not consider itself to be a state, and yet it considers itself to be sovereign.
-The Order of Malta maintains full diplomatic relations with 110 sovereign states (including the Holy See), official relations with five other sovereign states, and ambassador-level relations with the European Union and the State of Palestine.
+The Order of Malta maintains full diplomatic relations with 110 sovereign states (including the Holy See), official relations with five other sovereign states, and ambassador-level relations with the European Union.
 The Order of Malta does not maintain full diplomatic relations with either Taiwan or the PRC.
-Even though the Order of Malta doesn't maintain full diplomatic relations with Taiwan, it has been involved in supporting Taiwan's participation in the UN-affiliated World Health Assembly during the COVID-19 pandemic.
+Even though the Order of Malta does not maintain full diplomatic relations with Taiwan, it has been involved in supporting Taiwan's participation in the UN-affiliated World Health Assembly during the COVID-19 pandemic.

-Bhutan is the only member state of the United Nations that does not have full diplomatic relations with either the ROC or the PRC.
+Bhutan is the only member state of the United Nations that does not have full diplomatic relations with either the ROC or the PRC, though Bhutan recognizes PRC's sovereignty over Taiwan.
 The ROC has unilaterally recognized Bhutan as a sovereign state.